 Maintain Excellent Hygiene Procedures

-For the safety of everyone attending your setting, any staff you employ and that of your own family, you must ensure you are take additional precautions to maintain excellent levels of hygiene.
+For the safety of everyone attending your setting, any staff you employ and that of your own family, you should maintain excellent levels of hygiene.

 Follow your hygiene and illness policies religiously and consider what more you can do to minimise risk.
 For example: